cockroachlabs/cockroachdb-runbook-template/README.md

 **CockroachDB Cluster**  is a set of connected CockroachDB Nodes that form a single system that works together on all tasks.

-**Platform**  is a set of compatible hardware or virtualized hardware, as well as related structures, on which CockroachDB can be run.
-Platform examples are bare metal x86\_64, AWS EC2, Google Cloud Platform, Microsoft Azure, VMware vSphere.
+**Platform**  is a set of compatible hardware, virtualized or containerized hardware, as well as related structures, on which CockroachDB can be run.
+Platform examples are bare metal x86\_64, AWS EC2, Google Cloud Platform, Microsoft Azure, VMware vSphere, Docker, Kubernetes.